 A Historical Puzzle

 Number 2 Union Street has a confusing history.
 Union Street itself is a side street which connects Turner Street and Church Street, it is located towards the Shudehill end of the Northern Quarter.The street would have been laid out in the mid-eighteenth century, it appears on Tinker’s map of Manchester dating from 1772.

-I’ve used the Rate Payer’s Books, located at Archives +, to try and solve the mystery.
+I have used the Rate Payer’s Books, located at Archives +, to try and solve the mystery.
 The books are a brilliant resource and cover most years but not all.
-I started in 1795 which assessed the value of the houses on Union Street as being worth about £3, therefore none match the description of our building as its size means it would be worth so much more.
-I followed the surviving books of 1796, 1798 and 1802; again each house is worth a low amount (even unoccupied properties), none are described as a public house and the neighbours for the same pattern (Margaret Wilson, John Cherlot, William Holland, James Pint and James Tilford).
+I started in 1795 which assessed the value of the houses on Union Street as being worth about £3, therefore none match the description of our building as its size means it would be worth a considerable higher figure.
+The subsequent rate books of 1796, 1798 and 1802, once more list houses of low values (even unoccupied properties).
+Furthermore, none are described as a public house and no new buildings were constructed as for the period covered the street layout remains in the same patter, which is revealed by the list of neighbours (Margaret Wilson, John Cherlot, William Holland, James Pint and James Tilford).

-However in 1804 a new building appears on the street, a public house valued at an impressive £25.
+However, in 1804 a new building appears on the street, a public house valued at an impressive £25.
 Moreover it is located at Number 19, next door to James Tilford and at the end of our pattern of neighbours.
 This is the modern day Number 2 Union Street.
-Therefore the Rate Payer’s books infer that the building was a purpose built public house, constructed between 1802-04.
+Therefore, the Rate Payer’s books infer the building was a purpose-built public house, constructed between 1802-1804.
 Although it could also be that the building was designed as a house but very quickly became a pub.
 The absence of any building being recorded, either occupied or unoccupied, between 1795-1802 suggests that the new building did not replace an earlier house or pub.